Otto Fredrikson

-Otto Fredrikson (born 30 November 1981) is a Finnish former football goalkeeper.
+Otto Henrik Fredrikson (born 30 November 1981) is a Finnish former football goalkeeper.
 Fredrikson was born in the unilingually Finnish-speaking municipality of Valkeakoski, but has Swedish heritage.

 Club career

 Tervarit

 Fredrikson's career began in OLS, but he transferred to another Oulu based team Tervarit for seasons 2000–2001.

 Borussia Mönchengladbach

 During season 2001–02, he transferred to German Borussia Mönchengladbach.
 Fredrikson was at that time one of the most promising footballers in Finland.
 He represented Borussia Mönchengladbach until season 2005–06.
 During the years in Borussia he did not gain any caps in the first team, but did gain 15 caps in the reserves team.
 During seasons 2004 and 2005 he was loaned to Finnish club FF Jaro where he played 52 matches.

 Lillestrøm

 From 2006 to 2009, Fredrikson represented Norwegian club Lillestrøm.
 He gained 53 caps.

 Spartak Nalchik

 In February 2010, Fredrikson transferred to Russian PFK Spartak Nalchik.
 He made 48 appearances in the Russian league before suffering an injury in international friendly match between Finland and Turkey on 2012.

 He did not re-emerge until 2014, when joining Lørenskog at the Norwegian third tier.
 In 2015, he signed for Kongsvinger, also a third-tier team, albeit formerly in the Norwegian Premier League.
 In the summer of 2015 he signed for Vålerenga on an emergency loan deal because Michael Langer was injured and Lars Hirschfeld is playing Gold Cup for Canada.